lukaszp/metaquotes-4-tools/README.md

-# metaquotes-4-tools
+# metaquotes 4 tools

-MetaQuotes 4 Tools
+My Tool wittten in Octave and MQL4 language to deal with stockmarket/Forex data